-Shipping, transport and leisure company, Irish Continental Group (ICG) has signed an IT support deal valued at over €500,000 with Irish owned Auxilion following a competitive tender process.
+Shipping, transport and leisure company, Irish Continental Group (ICG) has signed an IT support deal valued at over €500,000 with Irish owned company Auxilion following a highly competitive tender process.

 Under the three-year deal, Auxilion will remotely manage and monitor ICG’s IT infrastructure across Ireland, the UK, France and the Netherlands.